-Notwithstanding the provisions of this Article, when an employee dies while in paid status, any unused vacation leave to his/her credit shall be paid to the surviving spouse, less applicable withholding and any amounts owed by the employee to the City.
-In the event that the employee has no surviving spouse, said unused vacation leave shall be paid to the employee's estate.
+Notwithstanding the provisions of this Article, when an employee dies while in paid status, any unused vacation leave to their credit shall be paid to the surviving spouse or domestic partner, less applicable withholding and any amounts owed by the employee to the City.
+In the event that the employee has no surviving spouse or domestic partner, said unused vacation leave shall be paid to the employee's estate.